 The EP‘IK Summer program will be on hiatus for Summer 2023.
 Information regarding the program for Summer 2024 will be updated on the EP‘IK website in Fall 2023.

-EP'IK Summer at UHM is a multi-day summer experience for both high school students and teachers, designed to promote exposure to the geosciences, careers pathways, and the importance of geoscience within our community.
-EP'IK Summer also emphasizes the value of indigenous 'ike (knowledge) and the Native Hawaiian regard for kuleana (responsibility) for the Earth.
+EP'IK Summer at the University of Hawaiʻi at Mānoa (UHM) is a 2-week summer experience for both high school students and teachers that provides exposure to the geosciences, careers pathways, and the importance of geoscience within our community.
+EPʻIK Summer also emphasizes ʻike Hawaiʻi (Hawaiian knowledge) and the regard for kuleana (responsibility) for the Earth.

-Last summer EPʻIK Summer teamed up with UHM researchers and the Voice of the Sea to participate in a remote oceanographic cruise via the research vessel Kilo Moana to explore the abyssal plains north of the Hawaiian Islands.
+In 2020, EPʻIK Summer teamed up with UHM researchers and the Voice of the Sea to participate in a remote oceanographic cruise via the research vessel Kilo Moana to explore the abyssal plains north of the Hawaiian Islands.
 Check out the Voice of the Sea episode that captured it all, Virtually Exploring the Abyssal Plains.